BLUE HORIZON 1261

 "Yes," Brookhaven replied, standing up straighter.
 "Your captain was just telling me that his vixen had a male's name."
 His eyes roved over the vixen's curvaceous form, making no effort to hide his interest.
 "She sure doesn't look male to me."

-Taro Nichols batted her long eyelashes at him.
+Taro Nichols batted her long eyelashes at him, having already given his physique a once-over of her own.
 "I assure you that I am all female," she told him in a throaty voice.
 "Care to make a personal inspection?"

 "Taro!"
 Ivy gasped at the vixen's boldness.

 Brookhaven raised an eyebrow and gave her a cool, calculating look.
-"How about tonight after I finish my shift?" he asked.
+"Tonight after I finish my shift?" he asked.
 "We can have a late supper and then we can take our time exploring the differences between two Taros."

 The vixen's lips parted and she put a hand up to her collarbone.
 Sparky grabbed Samantha's arm and the Border collie choked back a gasp.
 Merlin smirked at the women, but then the vixen stepped up closer to the fox tod.

 "It's a date," she said, planting a very light peck on Brookhaven's cheek.
 "Where should we meet?"

 He gestured toward a nearby pedestal clock that towered over the crowd.
 "I close up shop in four hours and will meet you by that clock at that time."
 He picked up the vixen's hand and raised it up to his lips, bowing toward her.
 He brushed her knuckles with a small kiss and then he straightened up.
 "I must get to work now," he said, turning toward Sam and Ivy.
 "Ladies, it was a pleasure to meet you."
 Then he looked at Merlin.
 "I am sorry you had a spot of trouble tonight, but I am glad we met.
 Take care of your shoulder, Captain."